patorjk/figlet.js/README.md

 Basic Usage - Node.js
 -------------------------

-There are 5 main functions on the figlet object.

 ### text

 Calling the figlet object as a function is shorthand for calling the text function.
 This method allows you to create ASCII Art from text.
 It takes in 3 parameters: